 1. Preheat oven to 375 degrees F. Line rimmed baking pan with parchment paper or aluminum foil.
 Arrange bacon over parchment or foil in single layer.

-2. Transfer to oven and cook 18 to 20 minutes or until bacon reaches your desired level of crispness (this could take up to 25 minutes if you use thick-cut bacon).
+2. Transfer to oven and cook 20 to 22 minutes for traditional or center cut bacon, or 23 to 25 minutes for thick cut bacon, or until bacon reaches your desired level of crispness.
 Use tongs to transfer bacon to paper-towel lined plate to blot excess grease, then serve immediately.

 Notes